-The fair values of due from administrator in trust, accrued interest receivable, bank line of credit, dividends payable, accounts payable and accrued expenses, and prepaid mortgage payments approximate their carrying amounts due to their short-term maturities.
+The fair values of due from administrator in trust, accrued interest receivable, bank line of credit, dividends payable, accounts payable and accrued liabilities, and prepaid mortgage payments approximate their carrying amounts due to their short-term maturities.

-12. KEY MANAGEMENT PERSONNEL COMPENSATION
+11. KEY MANAGEMENT PERSONNEL COMPENSATION

-The Company paid directors fees totaling \$79,333 (2014 - \$86,769) to the members of the Board of Directors and Independent Review Committee for their services to the Company.
-The compensation to the senior management of the Manager is paid through the management fees paid to the Manager (Note 10).
+The Company paid directors fees totaling \$87,277 (2015 - \$79,333) to the members of the Board of Directors and Independent Review Committee for their services to the Company.
+The compensation to the senior management of the Manager is paid through the management fees paid to the Manager (Note 9).